Significant-Gravitas/AutoGPT/docs/content/AutoGPT/configuration/search.md

 !!! note
     This section is optional.
 Use the official Google API if search attempts return error 429.
-To use the `google_official_search` command, you need to set up your Google API key in your environment variables.
+To use the `google` command, you need to set up your Google API key in your environment variables or pass it with configuration to the [`WebSearchComponent`](../../forge/components/built-in-components.md).

 Create your project: